-Work Placement Polo Shirts: \$ 40 (approx.)
+Work Placement Polo Shirts: \$ 35 approx.

 The Victorian Certificate of Applied Learning (VCAL) is an individual pathway for students who have a clear trade aspiration.
-Designed to provide students with practical experience, 'employability' skills and personal development opportunities, which help prepare them for further training in the workplace, TAFE, or for University.
+Designed to provide students with practical experience, 'employability' skills and personal development opportunities, which help prepare them for further training in the workplace or at TAFE.